bsanayah/notes-python/README.md

-# notes-python
+# My Python Notes
 My notes on python

-starter_file
+**starter_file**

-This file has the following topics:
+These are the topics covered in this file:
--simple math
+- simple math
--variable naming
+- variable naming
--concatenating
+- concatenating